 As a representational painter, I wish to convey sensory perceptions I observe from a subject that has caught my eye, just as a musician tries to interpret the feel of a piece of music.
 It can be light, color, contrast or the sense of space, which might grab my attention.
 The subject can be something from our everyday surroundings that may go unnoticed or a pattern of contrast found in an intimate setting.
-A lover of nature and the great outdoors, I have in the last few years, redirected my primary interest to Plein Air (French, open air) or simply outdoor painting using Alla Prima (Italian, meaning at first attempt), a wet-on-wet painting technique, in which layers of wet paint are applied to previously administered layers of wet paint, This shift brought on a change from acrylic to oil paints.
-I draw influence from the Impressionists, as well as, individuals such as, John Singer Sargent, in particular his watercolors, Edward Hopper, Canadian artists Tom Thomson and Emily Carr.
+A lover of nature and the great outdoors, I have in the last few years, redirected my primary interest to Plein Air (French, open air) or simply outdoor painting using Alla Prima (Italian, meaning at first attempt), a wet-on-wet painting technique, in which layers of wet paint are applied to previously administered layers of wet paint.
+This shift brought on a change from acrylic to oil paints.
+My recent works draw influence from the Impressionists, as well as, individuals such as, John Singer Sargent, in particular his watercolors, Edward Hopper, Canadian artists Tom Thomson, Emily Carr and the Group of Seven.

 About the Artist